The UNSM Capacity Development team supports member First Nations develop capacity in governance and programs:

 To unite and bring member communities together to increase effectiveness of capacity development initiatives through partnership and sharing of best practices

-The Union of Nova Scotia Mi’kmaq (UNSM) Capacity Development services department consists of Joan Sack, appointed in 2017 as Director of Capacity Development, and our two Capacity Development Coordinators, Kirstin
+The Union of Nova Scotia Mi’kmaq (UNSM) Capacity Development services department consists of:

-Thus far, co-developing our strategic direction with our member communities has been our main focus in addition to managing small capacity development projects.
+Thus far, co-developing our strategic direction with our member communities has been our main focus in addition to managing Capacity Development projects.

 In November 2018, we launched a logo contest that sought ideas from Mi’kmaw artists for a $500 cash prize.
 The contest called for minimalist artwork that would represent the concepts of community strength, good governance, capacity building, and knowledge transfer in a creative yet symbolic way.
 After much deliberation, we chose a stained-glass art piece called “Mi’kmaq Culture and Resilience” submitted by Carol Sylvester of Membertou.
 The orange background of the original piece represents our residential school survivors.
 The Mi’kmaq symbol with each loop symbolizes our stages of life.
 The four sacred colours, the outer red circle & beadwork symbolizes the resilience of our culture.
 The double-curve motif and the feather represent the love and strength of our people and culture.